exercism/perl5/docs/INSTALLATION.md

 # Installation

 ## Perl Version Notes
-The track targets the latest stable release of Perl, but it is possible to use versions of Perl as old as 5.20.
+The track targets the latest stable release of Perl.
+It is possible to use older versions of Perl, but it may be necessary to make adjustments to the provided stub files for compatibility.
 If you are unable to use the version specified in the stub files, it is recomended to replace `use v5.XX;` with the following code:

 ```perl